Towards a New Political Paradigm in Times of Social Amnesia

 What do we mean when we say ‘this is new’?
 Do we really believe something has never been done before?
 Is something new something we do not remember doing?
 Does not remembering mean we ignore it or that we have chosen to exclude it from our narratives?
 The implications of statements like these in the contemporary political context are unsettling and worth exploring.
 I intend to address some of them with the intention of outlining why resistance and disruption in politics are needed more now than ever.
 I will illustrate my ideas with examples on how people own, know and enact politics and resistance from the arts and the feminist movement.

 If we take the analogy one step further, this same person would not likely be equipped to recognize the first signs of authoritarianism in her own political context.
 This is a trap: just because one has not experienced the curtailment of one’s political liberties that does not mean we cannot expand our understanding of that which is harming society.
-A person living in France, England or the United States ought to be able to see how majoritarian political decisions favoring leaders like Trump, May or Le Pen are harming the very fabric of human rights and corrupting the societies that fought hard to make them mainstream.
+A person living in France, England or the United States ought to be able to see how majoritarian political decisions favouring leaders like Donald Trump or Marine Le Pen are harming the very fabric of human rights and corrupting the societies that fought hard to make them mainstream.

 When people forget, they are passively relinquishing their political agency they chose not to acquire knowledge, not to engage in understanding historical events and blame actions unto others, panicking when they are unable to figure out what to do next.
-I am not advocating a return to the notion of a pragmatic rational Kantian individual embracing existential Sartre style moral responsibilities for what happens in the world, but in today’s world, resolve, strength, and ethical compass is required for people to qualify political discourse and take a stance.
 This is no time for uninformed moralistic incompetence.

 To conclude I would like to describe where I see hope in social amnesia and why we have so much to learn from those who have lived in contexts where the ‘generation of the new’ has not become mainstream.